HazardServices/IOC_Focal_Points/localization.rst

 The Hazard Types are stored in a localization file (HazardTypes.py) identifying all the hazards and basic information about each.
 (This is similar to the VTECTable in legacy operations.)
 It’s stored as a:

 *  Python Dictionary of dictionaries with
-*  Key: phen, sig, sub-type (optional).
+*  Key... phen, sig, sub-type (optional).
 Examples:
      * TO.W
      * FF.W.Convective
      * FF.W.NonConvective (e.g. Dam Failure)
-*  Fields: Please see the HazardTypes.py file for descriptions of the fields
+*  Fields...
+Please see the HazardTypes.py file for descriptions of the fields
      *  headline -- 'FLASH FLOOD WARNING'

 ..
 Note:: The hazard Types file contains almost 100 hazard types and is quite large.
 Using incremental override to add a new hazard type, is easy.
 Just modify the SITE level file like the example below.